MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.DirectoryManagement/Update-MgOrganization.md

 # Update-MgOrganization

 ## SYNOPSIS
-Update the properties of the currently authenticated organization.
+Update the properties of a organization object.
-In this case, `organization` is defined as a collection of exactly one record, and so its **ID** must be specified in the request.
-The **ID** is also known as the **tenantId** of the organization.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Update-MgBetaOrganization](/powershell/module/Microsoft.Graph.Beta.Identity.DirectoryManagement/Update-MgBetaOrganization?view=graph-powershell-beta)

 ## SYNTAX